sanjaydogood/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 A very basic game of Tic Tac Toe made using Python.
-This is my first small project in Python.I made this and ran it on Jupyter Notebooks.
+This is my first small project in Python I made this and ran it on Jupyter Notebooks.
 Any kind of constructive criticism is appreciated.
 Enjoy! :)

 General Information :
 1. Only two players can play this game.